If you find yourself asking, “Which Version of SQL Server should I use?”, you have landed on the right page.

 SQL Server Standard edition delivers basic data management and business intelligence database for departments and small organizations to run their applications and supports common development tools for on-premise and cloud, enabling effective database management with minimal IT resources.

 The premium offering, SQL Server Enterprise edition delivers comprehensive high-end datacenter capabilities with blazing-fast performance, unlimited virtualization, and end-to-end business intelligence – enabling high service levels for mission-critical workloads and end-user access to data insights.
 This version has all the features required for big data.

 SQL Server Express Edition is the free entry-level database version and is ideal for learning and building desktop and small server data-driven applications, but not meant for any serious computations, while also having incredibly limited features.
 SQL Server Evaluation Edition is the Enterprise Edition, however much like Express, it is highly limited and comes with an expiration date.

 How do I choose the right version of Microsoft SQL Server?

-The Standard Edition is not quite as beefy as the Enterprise Edition and offers many of the features as the Enterprise, but with limitations.
-The purpose of this edition is to provide smaller organizations with the features and tools necessary and the need for less IT at a much lower price-point than the Enterprise edition.
+SQL Standard Edition is not quite as beefy as the Enterprise Edition, but offers many of the features of Enterprise, save for a few limitations.
+The purpose of this edition is to provide smaller organizations with the features and tools necessary and the need for less IT at a much lower price-point than the Enterprise Edition.

 When choosing, you need to know what SQL server data tools you require.
 Here are some of the more common features that you may want to consider: